 4 May 2022

-The Employment Bill sets out new rights for workers, including the ability to negotiate pay and to join trade unions or employee associations.
-It also changes who is recognised as a 'worker', provides employment rights for members of the armed forces, and introduces provisions about employee representatives on company boards.
-The aim is to improve worker representation and bargaining rights, with related measures to support these changes.
+The Employment Bill aims to strengthen workers' rights, including the right to negotiate pay and to join trade unions or employee associations.
+It also updates who counts as a worker and includes provisions about the employment rights of armed forces personnel and about employee representatives on company boards.

 Generated 21 February 2026